Stop me if you’ve heard this one before.

 Upper Honey is down there somewhere below these tracks.
 And you know you’re getting close.

 Walking fast now, and peering down from the iron rails, you start to think that maybe you passed it up.
 You slow down.
 Then you finally stop, lift your sunglasses and wipe the sweat from your eyes — too many clothes for such a long walk.
 Hands go to your hips, exasperated.
 Did you walk too far again?
-Did you pass it up?
+Did you pass it?
 Is it before the bend in the tracks or after?

-Just as you turn around to retrace your steps, you spot it.
+Just as you turn around to retrace your steps, you see it.
 There’s the giant sycamore — towering over the head of a heavy run, right where it’s supposed to be.
 The sheltered inside bend is the only shadow on the river here at midday.
 And the branches provide an awning of wood, of limbs wide and numerous enough to lay a continuous blanket of shade over the water, even without leaves or buds on the dying tree.

-A hundred yards downriver and a fifty foot drop above sea level from the railroad bed, the last stretch is mired in dense brush, with thorns that surely add to the leaks in your waders, but who cares?
+A hundred yards downriver and a fifty foot drop above sea level from the railroad bed, the last stretch is mired in dense brush, with thorns that surely add to the leaks in your waders.
+But who cares?
 When you break free and leave the thick mess of resistance behind . . . there are the roots.

 That’s the question you whisper as you reach to the hook-keeper above the cork on your rod handle.
 You remove the back hook of an articulated sculpin, and you drop the olive pattern of rabbit fur into the cold water at your feet.
-You let that fly soak for a moment as you look up to the wide canopy of white and tan sycamore bark blocking the sun.
+You let that fly soak for a moment as you gaze up to the wide canopy of white and tan sycamore bark blocking the sun.
 You slowly follow the limbs down to where they meet the split trunk, then further down to the soft ground and finally the dark roots.
 Oh my, those roots.

 And you cast with all the confidence in the world.